Top Advantages & Disadvantages of Medicare Advantage

 • Preferred provider organizations (PPOs): You can use any doctor you want with a PPO, but you will pay more for out-of-network care.
 You don't need a referral to see a specialist and don't have to have a primary care doctor.

-• Private Fee-for-Service (PFFS) plans: Like PPOs, these plans typically have in-network doctors, but you can go outside of the network for a higher cost.
+• Private Fee-for-Service (PFFS) plans: Like PPOs, these plans have in-network doctors, but you can go outside of the network for a higher cost.
 The rates for each type of medical service are set by the plan, and out-of-network doctors can choose to either accept or deny care based on how much each service costs.
 PFFS plans are usually expensive.

 • Special Needs Plans (SNPs): These plans tailor coverage to certain groups, like those with chronic conditions or those who dual-qualify for Medicare and Medicaid.
 SNPs usually use HMO or PPO networks.